 The methods allowing the structural assessment through the measurement of strategic response parameters are mainly based on linear structural analysis.
 The principal unknowns in the evaluation of a structural member are its boundary conditions and the load sharing effect.
 The problem was split in the real time estimation of two coefficients reflecting span-end fixities and the contribution of other elements in carrying the load, respectively.
 Engineering judgment is still required to filter automatically generated results: the possibility to obtain values without any physical meaning is always present"--Abstract, page iii.

 Civil, Architectural and Environmental Engineering

 Structural analysis (Engineering) -- Testing

 Buildings, Reinforced concrete

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5602528~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5602528~S5

 Masetti, Filippo, "Structural implications of field load testing using patch-loads" (2005).
 Masters Theses.
 5826.